KEY IDEAS:

 “You need a data integration system to do this, because if you were trying to do this off of Excel spreadsheets and do all of this yourself, it would take way too much time,” he explained.
 “But with Peregrine, you can do these computations extremely fast.”

-For a benchmark for how patrol shifts should break down, Peregrine and the LCSO referred to best practices recommended by the IACP and the Office of Community Oriented Policing Services (COPS).
+To determine what effective staffing should look like, the LCSO benchmarked patrol activity against industry standards.
+Peregrine and the LCSO referred to best practices recommended by the IACP and the Office of Community Oriented Policing Services (COPS).
 According to the IACP and COPS, a patrol officer should spend:

 To get the actual breakdown of patrol officers’ time across each day, Peregrine implemented a unit incident model, which looks at the following metrics for each CFS: